- How did CARE get started?

 How can I help?

 One of the easiest ways to help at CARE is to simply fill out our volunteer application form or make a donation.
 There are so many additional ways you can help as well, such as helping with our wishlist, adopting or sponsoring an animal, partnering with us or creating a fundraiser.
 We always welcome assistance and support in any form!

 Will you come pick up a wild bobcat/cougar roaming my neighborhood?

 We get this question quite often, and we always worry about these situations.
-Typically it is not appropriate to remove indigenous wildlife (particularly predators), from their environment and put them in captivity unless it is to hold them temporarily so that they may rehabilitated and released.
-Max and Mia, our young bobcats, were another exception.
+Typically it is not appropriate to remove indigenous wildlife from their environment and put them in captivity unless it is to hold them temporarily so that they may be rehabilitated and released.
+Max and Mia, our young bobcats, were one exception.
 They were very young when they were found without a mother, and imprinted on people immediately and so deeply that they were not candidates for release.
-Except for the bobcats, all of the animals at CARE are captive born & raised.
-Captivity is all that they know, and it is a very different life for them than it would be for an animal that has spent it’s life in the wild and then placed in captivity.
+Except for rare cases like this, most of the animals at CARE are captive born & raised.
+Captivity is all that they know, and it is a very different life for them than it would be for an animal that has spent its life in the wild and then placed in captivity.